 Andromeda could represent the future of Android as an OS for everything.
 For Google-powered laptops, it represents a possible path from Chrome OS — a capable web browser that can also run phone apps — to a first-class desktop OS to rival macOS and Windows.
 For Google-powered phones, it's an opportunity to largely banish Android's update woes and make the devices that are many people's primary computers more powerful than ever.

 The branding side of things is interesting too.
 Our money is on any "merged" OS continuing to carry the Android name, but it's not impossible that there might be some branding distinction between older Android devices and post-Andromeda ones.
 (Who knows, "Andromeda" itself might turn out to be more than a codename.)

 Either way, Chrome OS can't disappear overnight.
 And neither can Android as we currently know it.
 There are millions of Chromebooks that still need supporting — and many engineers employed to do just that — and new Chrome-powered laptops coming later this year designed around running Android apps from Google Play.
 There would inevitably be a lengthy crossover period between Chrome OS and Andromeda.
 And even if our ideal vision of post-Andromeda Android on phones comes to pass, Nougat and older versions will continue to be used.

-In either case, it looks like 2017 is going to be a really interesting year.
+However things pan out, it looks like 2017 is going to be a really interesting year.